 All livings beings need food, water and oxygen for survival and to perform various activities.
 Food gets digested in the food canal or in the alimentary canal.
 The nutrients are transported from there to other parts of the body in the form of glucose, amino acids, fats, etc. This function is performed by the circulatory system.
 Unwanted harmful substances and excess water in the body cells are removed by the excretory system.

-helps transport food, water and oxygen to all parts of the body.
-The fluid part of blood is known as plasma.
+It helps transport food, water and oxygen to all parts of the body.
+It also helps transport harmful and unwanted waste to the excretory organs.
+The fluid part of blood is plasma.

 These cells perform a specific function.
 Red blood cells, also called RBCs, have iron pigments known as haemoglobin that combines with oxygen and transports it to all parts of the body.
 The presence of haemoglobin gives red colour to blood.
 On an average, there are five million RBCs per cubic mm of blood.